Ashland Bus Rapid Transit

 The CTA, in partnership with the Chicago Department of Transportation, the Chicago Department of Housing and Economic Development have been pursuing a vision for Ashland Avenue that would provide fast, reliable and convenient transportation.
 Since 2012, our agencies have worked to develop a long range plan of Bus Rapid Transit along a 16-mile stretch of Ashland from Irving Park to 95th Street.
 The vision includes dedicated bus lanes, signal priority for buses, limited stops and enhanced customer amenities at bus shelters.

 The latest step in this process includes the publication of the Environmental Assessment (EA), which is a document that provides a detailed assessment of social, economic, and environmental impacts of the project, and has been completed for the project, in accordance with federal requirements.
-CTA and CDOT are now seeking additional public comments on the EA and the project plans (see the Appendix G).
-The official public comment period is from November 19th to December 20th, 2013.
+CTA and CDOT held a formal public comment period that ended December 20th, 2013, but are still seeking additional public comments on the EA and the project plans (see the Appendix G).
 Public comments will provide direction on the project’s next phase of design.

 Ashland BRT Corridor Factsheet (text version)